 Poetry and Pottery is a fantastic partnership between local potters, the City of Manitou Springs, and Poetry Heals.
 During the summer months, we set up weekly in the pavilion at Soda Springs Park to bring our poetry and local artist Mark Wong‘s potters’ wheels and traveling kiln to the public.
 We also provide free, hot, nourishing soup and fresh water.
 While we proactively engage the homeless people who frequent the area, we are also a favorite stop for locals and tourists too, bringing all three populations together to promote tolerance and understanding in addition to the many benefits of expressive writing.

 Even better, it’s all free to participants!
-Thanks to a generous grant from the City of Manitou Springs, and the generously provided soup donated by Chef Lyn Harwell of Create Cafe, we’re able to nourish body and soul of some of Manitou Springs’ most vulnerable residents, while providing others with art experiences they might not have tried before.
+Thanks to a generous grant from the City of Manitou Springs, and the healthy and delicious soup made by Create Cafe, we’re able to nourish body and soul of some of Manitou Springs’ most vulnerable residents, while providing others with art experiences they might not have tried before.

 It’s important to note: it’s much more than a handout.
 When you’re in the pavilion, writing poems or making pottery with dozens of other people, there’s a special vibe in the air.
 The roar and smoke of the kiln, whir of the potters’ wheels, voices of people reading their poems aloud to each other, joyful shrieks of kids on the nearby playground – all the sounds twine together to form a bond of creative community, a unique sense of place where everyone belongs.

 It’s truly a special experience.
 We hope you’ll join us.
 Check our Facebook page or follow our blog for the dates and times for 2019, which we’ll announce in the spring.
 To see more fun photos from past Poetry and Pottery events, check out Our Clients.